LaunchCode-Education-Archived/csharp-web-development/src/assignments/tech-jobs-console.rst

 .. admonition:: Note

-   We haven’t covered static properties and methods in-depth yet.
-For this assignment, know simply that they allow us to use properties and methods of a class without creating an object from that class.
+   We haven't covered static properties and methods in-depth yet.
+For this assignment, we just need to know that using the ``static`` keyword with properties and methods allows us to use those properties and methods outside of the class without creating an object from that class.
 For example, we can call ``JobData.FindAll()`` from the ``Program`` class.

-   If you want to create a new method in ``JobData``, or add a property, be sure to declare it as ``static``.
+   If you want to create a new method or add a property in ``JobData``, be sure to declare it as ``static``.

 Let’s look more closely at the data type of ``AllJobs``.
 It purports to